 Occupations Associated with Asbestos

 The automotive industry, which was founded in Detroit, was one of the biggest sources of asbestos exposure in Michigan.
-Everyday, thousands of employees faced asbestos exposure as they lined up in automobile assembly lines and worked several hours per day.
-The majority of the car parts being assembled were made with asbestos-containing materials (ACMs) up until the early 1980s.
+Thousands of employees faced asbestos exposure on the job on automobile assembly lines and factories.
+Many car parts being assembled were made with asbestos-containing materials (ACMs) up until the early 1980s.

 In addition to the automotive industry, people who worked at construction sites, paper mills, hospitals, chemical plants, power plants, and much more were also left vulnerable to the dangerous effects of asbestos.
 Several public buildings in Michigan were also built during the times when asbestos was used frequently.
 Many of these buildings are still used today.